RestKit/RestKit/Docs/TESTING.md

 RestKit ships with a testing infrastructure built around OCUnit and a Ruby testing server environment built on Sinatra.
-To be able to run the tests, you need to do a little bit of setup:
+To be able to run the tests, you need to do a little bit of setup.
+These instructions are value for **Xcode version 4.3 and higher**.

+1. Install the Xcode **Command Line Tools** by selecting the **Xcode** > **Preferences…** menu and then navigating to the **Downloads** tab, then clicking the **Install** button next to the appropriate entry in the table.
+2. After installation completes, ensure your command line Xcode installation is configured by executing `xcode-select -print-path`.
+If no path is returned, configure xcode-select by executing `xcode-select -switch /Applications/Xcode.app/Contents/Developer`.
-1. Ensure that you have Ruby **1.9.2** available.
+1. Ensure that you have **Ruby 1.9.2** available.
 We recommend installation via [RVM](http://beginrescueend.com/rvm/install/) or [Homebrew](http://mxcl.github.com/homebrew/).
 1. Install the Ruby Bundler Gem (if necessary): `gem install bundler`
 1. Install the other required Gems via Bundler: `bundle`
 1. Start the Test server: `rake server`